nellopai/deepLearningModels/README.md

 * VGG16 with Global Average Pooling and MobileNet like structure
 * ResNet 18
 * ResNet 50
+* GoogleLeNet(Inception v1)

 The implementations are able to manage 2D images (so images in grayscale).
 In particular I got interested into the possibility to reduce the amount of parameters keeping the generalization power of the network.

+## Requirement
+First of all please install the requirement with the command: pip3 install -r requirements.txt
+The packages required are the following:
+- pandas
+- pillow
+- tqdm
+- opencv-python-headless
+- tensorflow=2.1.0

 ## How to train a network
 In order to train one of the provided networks please run the following command: